zjniu/CelloriDocs/docs/source/index.rst

 **Cellori** (Cell Origin) is a fast and robust intensity-based algorithm for clustered nuclei segmentation in fluorescence microscopy images.
 It segments nuclei by applying a Gaussian filter to smoothen out background noise, calculating local thresholds to isolate the foreground, and splitting clustered nuclei via local maxima analysis.
 Masks are obtained using the watershed algorithm.

+For a comprehensive walk-through, follow our guided segmentation tutorial.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 Examples